Life is a walk through the valley of traps. Everywhere you go, there are pitfalls ready to swallow you.

-Like I said, there are ambushes everywhere.
-The motto of this world is fairly simple: buy, consume, stay in debt, reproduce and teach your children to do the same thing.
-Of course, this does not mean that living in a cage is the way to go.
+The motto of this world is fairly simple – buy, consume, stay in debt, reproduce and teach your children to do the same thing.
+Of course, this does not mean that living in a wood cabin is the way to go.
 This would be as counter-productive as trying to eat healthy all the time.
 At some point, the mental stress will start reversing the benefits.
-However, having some basic idea what to expect will serve you well.
-This is the main goal of this guideline – to show you what to look for when analyzing the endless amount of amazing muscle transformations pushed in our faces.
+However, having a basic idea what to expect will serve you well.
+This is the main goal of this guideline – to show you what to look for when analyzing the endless amount of muscle transformations pushed in our faces.

-One of the first questions to ask when analyzing a muscle transformation is “How much time did it take?”
+One of the first questions that you have to ask when analyzing a muscle transformation is “How fast?”

 We have been convinced to believe that in 90 days you can become a completely different person.
-Yes, you can lose a lot of fat in that period, which is what happens during those beach body programs, but you are not really building muscle tissue.
-Good luck gaining even 5 pounds of real muscle in that time, if you are natural.
+Yes, you can lose a lot of fat in that period which is what happens during those beach body programs, but you are not going to build five trucks of muscle tissue, at least not naturally.
+Good luck gaining even 5 pounds of real muscle in that time as a natty.

-Sometimes people come at me with examples of bodybuilders and/or fitness models who match the weight and height data presented in the guide for naturals.
-There’s much more to the story, boys.
+Sometimes people come at me with examples of bodybuilders or fitness models who match the data presented in the guide for naturals.
+There’s a lot more to the story, boys.

-On paper your muscle heroes can be completely natural.
-That’s cool, except that not all muscle is created equal.
+On paper, your muscle heroes can be completely natural.
+That’s cool but not all muscle is created equal.
 Steroid users have granite like muscle fibers.
-This is a look that simply cannot be achieved naturally regardless of genetics, training, nutrition or vodoo.
-You ain’t getting that 3D otherworldly appearance no matter how much herb your mom puts in the tea.
+This is a look that simply cannot be achieved naturally regardless of genetics, training, nutrition or voodoo.
+You won’t acquire the otherworldly 3D appearance regardless of the herbs that your mom puts in the tea.

 There are steroid abusers who are extremely light and yet they make heavier naturals look like a bag of sliced tires.
 It’s like comparing a fake Swiss army knife to the real thing.
 Yesterday, I saw a fake one worth about 2 dollars.
-An original is at least 20 dollars or 10 times more.
-They may both appear to offer the same thing, but the difference in quality is sky high.
+An original is at least 20 dollars.
+They may appear to be the same thing, but the difference in quality is sky high.

 One thing is certain – whenever you see somebody who has a physique with a glow foreign to this planet, the guy is not natural.